ilqartalebi/compound-profit-calculator/README.md

 x = youre estimated profit for example: 70% gaine==> 0.7 y = is the number of cycles the profit repeats

-the gui work is for friend of mine chatgpt ;)

 **please be aware that this program is just calculating ideal and not achievable profit curve trade with risk management at your own risk.